appgeist/restful-next-api/README.md

 });
 ```

-JsDocs are provided for improved IDE support.
+Each method can be:

+- a request handler function (see details below)
+- an object shaped like so: `{ querySchema, bodySchema, handler }`.

+A `querySchema`/`bodySchema` definition can be:

+- a simple JS object for brevity (the object will be converted automatically to a yup schema)
+- a yup schema (for complex scenarios when you need to add a `.noUnknown()` modifier)

 ## Request flow

-1. The data for each request is validated (and transformed) according to the `querySchema` and `bodySchema` definitions.
+1. The data for each request is validated (and transformed) according to the specified `querySchema` and `bodySchema` definitions.
 See `yup` [readme](https://github.com/jquense/yup) for more information on data validation and transformation.

    - **If validation fails, the request handler invocation is skipped** and a `400` (`BAD_REQUEST`) response is sent to the client with a `JSON` body type structured like so: